Peter Middleton (footballer): Career

 Middleton was a schoolboy with Sheffield Wednesday who signed as an apprentice professional.
 He became a regular in the reserves, signing as a full-time player in 1965.
 But after three years without a first team game he moved to Bradford City.

 Bradford City paid £500 for him.
 He played for four full seasons at Bradford City and into the start of 1972–1973 season, scoring 25 goals in 131 league appearances.
 He also had a good scoring record in the FA Cup and League Cup, with three goals in the former and six in the latter in a total of 20 cup games.

 In September 1972 he left Valley Parade to join Plymouth Argyle.
 He scored on his debut against Shrewsbury Town but it proved to be his last first-team appearance.
 A few days later he was struck by a car as he crossed a road.
 He tried to resurrect his career even scoring twice in a reserve game, but he quit following advice from a specialist.
 He had a benefit game against Manchester United.

-In April 1977 he was found dead in his car.
+In April 1977 he was found dead in his car, having committed suicide by carbon monoxide poisoning.